npinheir/Libft/README.md

 You will need to recode some existing functions from the libc library.
 In order to validate the project you will have to use the same prototype as the original function prefixed by "ft_"

-Looking up the protype aswell as the fucntion description and returns values in the manual is a must.
+Looking up the protype aswell as the function description and returns values in the manual is a must.
 All of the libc function are listed and explained in the manual so make sure it becomes your best friend as it will be your best informations source.

 In case you are feeling lazy I have written a small description of each functions in my files aswell as some comments to better understand why I did some "weird" things that wouldn't be obvious at first sight.